just4once/leetcode/leetcode/dynamic-programing/174-dungeon-game.md

    3. The hp\[i\]\[j\] = min\(right, down\) and right and down hp is equal to hp\(right\) - dungeon\[i\]\[j\] or 1
    4. Time complexity O\(mn\)
    5. Space complexity O\(mn\)
+2. Top Down Memo
+   1. We can use top down approach as well
+   2. For out of boundary search, we return integer max value because we want the min hp requirement
+   3. Once we got the min of right and down, we need to either further increase the hp requirement or reduce the hp requirement
+   4. If the dungeon gives more hp than the requirement, we can reset the hp requirement to 1
+   5. Time complexity O\(mn\)
+   6. Space complexity O\(mn\)

 ### Solution